scottand1rs0n/Reflection/README.md

 # Reflection
+## 7/18/17
+Today, I worked on the wifi project which is still unfinished.
+I tried adding other and's and or's, as well as fixing the layout.
+I believe the issue is in the and statements, even though there are many places it could go wrong.
+I want to figure the code out and break through this barrier, so that I can move on to different projects.
+When the problem is tough, I start trying random things.
+After a while, it becomes mindless.
+I will keep working on it tomorrow.
+I also learned from the coding website.
+I learned how to count the number of letters in a string, and how to fully capitalize a string or completely lowercase it.
+I have to re-do the website because I did not make an account on the website.
+I learned a lot today, but still did not finish the wifi project.

+# Reflection
 ## 7/17/17
 I learned about factorials, and refreshed on if and and/or statements.
 I worked on the wifi project for the majority of the class, and am asking many questions.
 Currently, I am working on the if statements that check for ones and zeros.
 I am working very hard on this project, and I am learning so much about code.
 I am learning the wifi code, and how to think like a programmer.
 I am planning on researching more into how to use python.
 The more frustrated I get, the more I want to figure it out.
 I am getting more and more intrested in making my own code the way I think.
 I want my code to be unique to how I think and how my brain puts together information.
 Can't wait till I figure out the wifi project.